brycewray/hugo-site/content/posts/2023/08/making-giscus-less-gabby.md

 	=== `data-theme` choices ===
 	For now, these are just "light" and "dark";
-	but, in case you use separate CSS files for these (such for using additional fonts), having these variables will allow for that.
+	but, in case you use separate CSS files for these (such as for using additional fonts), having these variables will allow for that.
 */}}
 {{- $dataThemeLight := "light" -}}